Table of Content

 Clicking on the Link Repository button, the GitHub Integration wizard will pop up to manage the setup.

-On the first step of the wizard, select the GitHub repository and branch to sync with the project.
+On the wizard's first step, select the GitHub repository and branch to sync with the project.
 The available repositories listed are the ones you authorized when you installed the Transifex app on the GitHub account you used for the integration.
 At this point, the GitHub integration works on top of a single branch.

 For the Multi-branching feature, you can find more information here.

-When you are done with this step, hit Next to set up the repository files that are related to localization.
+When you finish this step, click Next to set up the repository files related to localization.
 There are two ways to select what GitHub files will be synced with your Transifex project:

 By default, the integration looks for this file on the root of the branch repo selected in the previous step.
 However, you can store the file in any folder of your choice.
-Before proceeding with the next step of the wizard, make sure that this file is available in your repo.
+Before proceeding with the wizard's next step, make sure that this file is available in your repo.
 After that, press "Apply" to preview your file within the Transifex wizard:

 The second option is to add the configuration directly in the integration using the text box provided.
 You will be notified if the configuration is valid as you type.

 Regardless of the synchronization option you select for your files, you can validate the detected files based on the specified paths in your configuration by selecting the "Test configuration" button.
-Upon completion, click the Next button to establish a connection between your Transifex project and your GitHub repository and branch.
+After you complete it, you can click the Next button to establish a connection between your Transifex project and your GitHub repository and branch.

 Whenever new files are added to the configuration file, new resources will be created in Transifex that include any translations obtained from GitHub.
 These resources will be identified by a unique slug.
 The GitHub repository and branch path will be added as categories for these resources.